Plex launches a subscription-based retro game streaming service, ‘Plex Arcade’ – TechCrunch

 Plex Arcade is the latest addition to what’s now a growing lineup of entertainment options for Plex users.

-Over the past several years, the media software company has moved beyond being a tool to organize home media collections to also allow users to do things like stream live TV from an antenna or via the web, listen to music and podcasts, watch ad-supported movies and TV, watch the news, and more.
+Over the past several years, the media software company has moved beyond being a tool to organize home media collections to also allow users to do things like stream live TV from an antenna or via the web, listen to music and podcasts, watch ad-supported movies and TV, watch the news and more.

 These efforts are slowly paying off in terms of user growth.
 In 2017, Plex had 10 million registered users.
 A couple of years later, it had 15 million.
 Today, Plex says it has 25 million users.